Published on Brock University (http://www.brocku.ca)

 Beer can walls, displays of alcohol bottles or any other large collection of recyclables (more than 5 cans and/or bottles per person in a public area) are not to be kept in student living spaces and must be removed.
 Students are also expected to maintain a satisfactory level of personal hygiene.

 Students who violate the cleanliness standards during an inspection have 5 days after the date of the inspection to contact their Head Resident to discuss the situation or they will receive the standard points and sanctions for the violation.
 Students cannot appeal the charge for a failed inspection.
 Please refer to the Residence Cleanliness Policy for details on possible consequences of a failed inspection.

 Commercial Use (Administrative Infraction)

 The use of your residence room, residence and/or university services for any commercial purpose is prohibited including, but not limited to your: mailbox; telephone; data connections; common spaces.
-Exceptions will be made for students in the Entrepreneurship Living Learning Community as long as they follow the policies set out for the LLC and any such venture receives prior written permission from the Residence Life Coordinator - Student Leadership and Engagement.
+Exceptions may be made for students in Living Learning Communities as long as they adhere to the mandate of the given LLC, follow the policies set out for the LLC and any such venture receives prior written permission from the Residence Life Coordinator - Student Leadership and Engagement.